JoaoGFarias/JoaoGFarias.github.io/_drafts/2018-05-09-bias_in_testing_part_one.markdown

 ## Confirmation Bias + Ingroup Bias

+### Definition

-Confirmation bias is the tendency to believe that an idea is true we **would like** to it be true.
+    Confirmation bias is the tendency to believe that an idea is true we **would like** it to be true.
 It causes people to avoid researching for more information if the data so far (somehow) confirm our previous views (prejudices).

     Ingroup bias is the outward version of confirmation bias.
 It is define as the tendency of humans to favorite members of our groups, including their ideas which has no significative base of truth.
 It happens because much of our self-esteem is built around our daily social interactions - the presence of certain people in our victories and development makes, sometimes unconsciously, to believe the presence itself, not the ideas and actions, is the reasons for such good moments.

+### In testing

+    Confirmation bias often happen in testing when we are under time pressure.

 ## Post-Purchase Rationalization